Jgaleas7/blits-example-app/README.md

 Clone this repository and run `npm install` in the project root.

+> **Windows install tip:** npm can occasionally skip Rollup's platform binary, which triggers `Cannot find module @rollup/rollup-win32-x64-msvc` when starting Vite.
+A small postinstall hook now auto-installs the correct Rollup binary on Windows, but if you still see the error, delete `node_modules` and `package-lock.json` and reinstall (`npm install`).

 Then run `npm run dev` to start the dev server and open the URL printed in your terminal to check the App.

-This Blits L3 Example App contains a demo of a TMDB integration.
-Head over to https://developers.themoviedb.org/3/getting-started/introduction to get your own TMDB API key and paste it inside a `.env` file (following the example in `.example.env`).
-To use your own TMDB API key, you also need to change `VITE_TMDB_BASE_URL` in your `.env` file to `https://api.themoviedb.org/3`.
+This Blits L3 Example App now opens with a JW Player-powered “ChekPlus TV” landing screen.
+To point the experience at your own JW Player media:

+1. Add a `.env` file in the project root.
+2. Populate shelves with `VITE_JWPLAYER_PLAYLISTS`, using the format `Title:playlistId,Another Shelf:playlistId`.
+3. If your playlists require authentication, set `VITE_JWPLAYER_API_TOKEN` with a JW Platform API token.
+4. Override the base URL when needed via `VITE_JWPLAYER_BASE_URL` (defaults to `https://cdn.jwplayer.com`).

+The previous TMDB demo is still available under the `/legacy` route.
 You can also take a look at the [hosted version](http://blits-demo.lightningjs.io) of this App.

 ## Visual Regression Test